 On the contrary, generally, a pellet smoker is heavier and takes up more space.
-But good news for you there are some small and light pellet grills that have got wheels too!
+But the good news for you there is some small and light pellet grills that have got wheels too!
 Traeger Grills Tailgater 20 offers you the finest camping experience with super flexibility and 6 different cooking styles.

 Which one provides versatile options?